Skip to main content

 </script>

-In the above, replace {ui_key} with the UI key from the Multi Portal > API Credentials screen.
+In the above, replace {uikey} with the UI key from the Multi Portal > _API Credentials screen.

-Customise the Look and Feel
+Customise the look and feel

 You can customise the look and feel of Weavr UI components to match your application.